berespt/hummingbird/site/content/registration/_index.md

 image: ''
 intro:
   description: >-
-    The only way to buy the ticket is through the **Indiegogo campaign** (after registering you will receive the link).
+    In order to register for the event:

+    1. Fill in the registration form.

+    2. You should receive a copy of the registration form on your email account.
+    Now you're done, you only need to wait :-)

+    3. Soon you'll receive confirmation email with a message that you have a spot.

+    4. Back us on Indiegogo campaign with the perk you chose in the registration form.
+Because the number of places is limited, **please hold on with the payment** until you receive the confirmation email.

     You can choose to pay for the ticket only or support our exchange by